 |Start date||September 2022|

 This MSc examines the physical processes governing the behaviour of volcanoes.
-The programme is taught by leading scientists working at the cutting edge of research into volcanoes, and will provide you with a strong background for independent research to PhD level or for a career in industry, the public sector or a non-governmental organisation.
+Bristol is ranked #2 in the UK for ‘Earth systems and environmental sciences’ research (THE analysis of REF 2021) and you will be taught by leading scientists working at the cutting edge of research into volcanoes.
+This programme will provide you with a strong background for independent research to PhD level or for a career in industry, the public sector or a non-governmental organisation.